sepva/baengo/README.md

    ```

    GitHub Actions will automatically:
-   - Run tests
+   - Type-check backend and frontend
-   - Build the frontend
+   - Build frontend (Vite) and backend (Wrangler)
+   - Deploy the Worker to Cloudflare Workers
-   - Deploy to Cloudflare Workers & Pages
+   - Deploy the frontend to Cloudflare Pages

 4. **Verify deployment**
    Visit https://baengo.melios.be